cokolele/terraria-map-editor/readme.md

 ```javascript
 useBuiltIns: "usage",
 ```
-(changing getEnvPlugins options for babel to import unly used polyfills)
+(changing getEnvPlugins options for babel to import only used polyfills)
 <br>\#>npm start

 #### API installation (mysql/mariadb)